 Pero's Hairtek - Barber Shop

-Spark - one of the leading telecommunications groups with a network by the name of XT.
+Spark - one of the leading telecommunications groups.
 Sells mobile phones and accessories.

 Vodafone - another telecommunications store